Skip to main content

 Port Conflicts

-If you see errors about ports already in use, change the APP_PORT in your .env file:
+If you see errors about ports already in use, change the corresponding variable in your .env file:

 APP_PORT=8080 # Use port 8080 instead of 80